michaelbellgh/nasinabox/README.md

 - Homer dashboard built in, providing a landing page for users
 - A suite of automatic TV, movies, books, music and subtitle downloaders
-- Auto configured Torznab indexer for torrent downloads
+- Auto configured Torznab (Jackett) and Prowlarr indexer for torrent downloads
 - Pre configured Deluge torrent frontend and daemon
 - Plex container ready to be used on local network
 - Auto configuration of the downloaders, indexers and torrent client